azizjalelb/icmdocs/enghub/ServiceDocs/TeamDocs/FCMAISummary/iep.md

 1) incident is active and
 2) incident has severity <=2 and
-3) incident owning service tree id is not excluded (currently only excluded ServiceTreeId is `53ed86d2-2404-43b0-b7be-903b45386319`) and
+3) incident owning service tree id is not excluded and
 4) incident is an Azure incident

 ## Criteria for Updating Incidents